mathias-mrsn/snowcrash/level03/README.md

 ---

 For this level we have in the `level03` repository a file named `level03`.
-This file is a ELF44 file.
+This file is a ELF file.
 The first thing I do is `cat` this file to have so useful informations.

 ```shell
 $ hexdump -C level03